 Most commonly, you can use man-days as your currency.
 You can also use EVM to control the progress of activities that have daily norms.
-For example, test cases executed, pieces created, actions made.
-Almost anything that has a correlation with money you spend.
+For example, test cases executed, pieces created, and actions made.
+Almost anything correlates with the money you spend.

 I need to evaluate the schedule of my project (SPI?), using only timelines.
 No money involved.
 Does that work?

 Example: I was planning to complete the project in 10 days (PV?), but it was actually completed in 12 days (EV?)

 SPI=12/10=1.2 is this correct?

 First of all, if you don’t track money, you can track efforts instead.
 So, if you have 5 people involved in 10 days project and you pay them all this time you will have:

 Actual Cost (AC) = 5 x 10 = 50 person-days.

 You may plan to keep them 100% loaded.
 Then, your Planned Value (PV) will also be 5 x 10 = 50 person-days.
 But it’s the ideal case.
 With day-by-day workload you’ll get the curve that displays na uneven workload.
 Or you may have planned less tasks for these people.
 For example, only for 40 person-days.